viivisalin/viivisalin/README.md

 ### Hi there 👋

+## About me
+Hi, I'm Viivi !
+I started studying software development in January 2023 at Haaga-Helia UAS.
+I mainly code with Java but I have experience with other languages like Python, JavaScript, HTML and C++.

 <!--
 **viivisalin/viivisalin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.